loyada/typedpy/docs/serialization.rst

 ===========================================
 (from v2.9)

-In certain cases, you might want to serialize Typepy structures so that the result includes other values besides fields.
-For example, you may have a "Purchase" Structure class with all the line-items of the purchase and their price, and the class has a calculated Python property of the total_amount that you want to include in the serialization.
+In certain cases, you might want to serialize Typepy structures so that the result includes other values in addition to fields.
+For example, you may have a "Purchase" Structure class with all the line-items of the purchase and their price, and also a calculated Python property of the total_amount that you want to include in the serialization.

 For such cases, you can override the method Structure._additional_serialization().

 This method returns a dict of additional values to be serialized.
-Each value can an expression or a function that does not accept any parameters.
+Each value is an expression or a function that does not accept any parameters.
-Here is a fairly comprehensive example from the tests:
+Here is a fairly comprehensive example from the unit tests:

 .. code-block:: python